ryanfp/DnD-Compendium/📚 - Information Compendium/👨🏻‍🤝‍👨🏻 - Player Options/Classes/Artificer/Artificer.md

 *11th-level artificer feature*

 You can now store a spell in an object.
-Whenever you finish a long rest, you can touch one simple or martial weapon or one item that you can use as a spellcasting focus, and you store a spell in it, choosing a 1st- or 2nd-level spell from the artificer spell list that requires 1 action to cast (you needn't have it prepared).
+Whenever you finish a long rest, you can touch one simple or martial weapon or one item that you can use as a spellcasting focus, and you store a spell in it, choosing a 1stor 2nd-level spell from the artificer spell list that requires 1 action to cast (you needn't have it prepared).

 While holding the object, a creature can take an action to produce the spell's effect from it, using your spellcasting ability modifier.
 If the spell requires [concentration](/3-Content/Rules/conditions.md#Concentration), the creature must concentrate.
 The spell stays in the object until it's been used a number of times equal to twice your Intelligence modifier (minimum of twice) or until you use this feature again to store a spell in an object.